jsantelys/expo-toolboox-challenge/README.md

 - If native code modifications are necessary, remove these folders from `.gitignore`

 ### Authentication
-The application uses token-based authentication with automatic token refresh
+The application uses token-based authentication with automatic token refresh every time app loads, otherwise takes expiration as a logout session.

 ## Implementation Details